YMirzaa/ymirzaa/README.md

 Constantly driven to acquire fresh knowledge and confront novel challenges, I'm always on the lookout for opportunities to hone my skills as a developer.
 If you're searching for a committed, high-spirited teammate for your next project, don't hesitate to reach out!

 ## 👨‍💻 Diving into Code
+- [AI-Platform](https://github.com/YMirzaa/AI-Platform) - Created an AI Platform to generate image, video, text, code, and music which is connected to Open AI's API.
+- [Employee Management Dashboard](https://github.com/YMirzaa/Employee-Management-Dashboard) - I developed an Employee Management Dashboard for Internship Project.
+Used Spring, Next.js and AWS S3.
 - [Nutriconn](http://nutriconn.com/) - Together with my friend, I revolutionized the daily routines of dietitians through digitization.
 - [REVO](https://senior.ceng.metu.edu.tr/2023/revo/) - My graduation endeavor.
 I steered the development and upkeep of a mobile app with a blockchain-based vote counting mechanism.
 - [Search Engine - Static Term Result Caching in Term-Based Partition](https://github.com/YMirzaa/Search-Engine-CENG778)